 Someone that cheats frequently has not even allowed their body to dispose of all toxins; thus, they have yet to achieve their optimal state.
 So for those of you still questioning how you are feeling on the diet, if the results aren't at their best it could well be because you are preventing that from happening by not fully committing to the diet changes.

-Cheating and eating less desirable foods can be perfectly fine when done from on an unfrequent basis, but I strongly recommend to people who first commit to the diet to do it fully for at least the first 30 days to let their body a chance to get rid of the bulk of the toxins and get nourished by the much more nutritious foods of the Paleo diet.
+Cheating and eating less desirable foods can be perfectly fine when done from on an infrequent basis, but I strongly recommend to people who first commit to the diet to do it fully for at least the first 30 days to let their body a chance to get rid of the bulk of the toxins and get nourished by the much more nutritious foods of Paleo.

 This reason happens to be the polar opposite of the above.
 We have all encountered extremists in our life and we know what they are like: latching on to something and there is absolutely no other way, so don't even try to convince them otherwise.
 I don't believe that there is anything wrong with this, in fact, there was a time in my life when I was exactly like this.
 That being said, it's a problem when the extremist is not well informed.
 It is one thing to follow something because you believe it is the right thing to do, but it's another when you don't know why it's the right thing.
 Perhaps just because someone with a voice said so?